-Page Reviewed / Updated - Feb.
-2014
+Page Reviewed / Updated - Mar.
+2015

 An element of the Independent Choices program that makes it particularly attractive to many individuals is that certain family members can be hired and paid to provide personal care services.
 While one’s spouse and legal guardian cannot be hired, other family members including the adult children of aging parents can be paid for providing care.
-The hourly rate which these caregivers are paid is regulated by Medicaid.
+The hourly rate that these caregivers are paid is regulated by Medicaid.
 The average rate for home care in Arkansas is $17 / hr and the Medicaid rate would be somewhere below that amount.

 Married couples in which one spouse is not applying for Independent Choices or Medicaid have considerably more latitude with regards to their finances as they can allocate mutual resources and income to their husband or wife in special allowances called the Community Spouse Resource Allowance and the Minimum Monthly Maintenance Needs Allowance.
-For 2014, the community spouse can have up to $2,931 / month income and up to $117,240 in countable resources.
+For 2015, the community spouse can have up to $2,980.50 / month income and up to $119,420 in countable resources.

 There are 3 categories of personal care related expenses that are paid for by the Independent Choices program.

-2) Products and Services that Increase Independence – these are goods and services that contribute towards decreasing the program participant’s reliance on other persons such as remote controls for operating lighting or household appliances as well as services such as personal emergency response and remote monitoring.
+2) Products and Services that Increase Independence – these are goods and services that contribute towards decreasing the program participant’s reliance on other persons such as remote controls for operating lighting or household appliances as well as technology-enabled services such as personal emergency response and remote monitoring.

-3) Home Modifications and Assistive Technologies – participants can save their monthly compensation to put towards the purchase of higher cost items or services such as wheelchair ramps, stair-glides, walk-in tubs and other modifications that increase their ability to live independently.
+3) Home Modifications and Assistive Technologies – participants can save their monthly compensation to put towards the purchase of higher cost items or services, such as wheelchair ramps, stair-glides, walk-in tubs and other modifications that increase their ability to live independently.